-2.5 LTRM IN CONTEXT
+2.5 LTRM in context

-The LTRM reflects and is situated within the how, what and why of Royal Roads.
-The 'how' is captured in our acronym of ACT: our learning, teaching and research, and the services supporting them, aim to be applied and authentic, caring and collaborative, and transformational.
-What we teach, how our students learn and the topics our faculty and students choose to research, reflect our purpose.

-No matter the subject matter, common threads such as sustainability, social innovation and leadership are woven in throughout.
-Finally, and most profoundly, our LTRM is grounded in the purpose or 'why' of our university, captured in our tagline, 'Life.
-Changing'.
-As an internationally-designated Ashoka Changemaker (Ashoka, n.d.), Royal Roads aims to help bring about change for a better world: by learning to transform self, we learn to transform others.
+The LTRM reflects and is situated within the how, what and why of RRU.
+The how is captured in our acronym of ACT: our learning, teaching and research, and the services supporting them, aim to be applied and authentic, caring and collaborative, and transformational.
+What we teach, how our students learn, and the topics our faculty and students choose to research, reflect our purpose: no matter the subject matter-for example, business, environmental science, educational leadership, peacebuilding, justice, communication, and tourism, to name a few-common threads such as sustainability, social innovation and leadership are woven in throughout.
+Finally, and most profoundly, our LTRM is grounded in the purpose or why of RRU, captured in our tagline: LIFE.CHANGING.
+As an internationally-designated Ashoka Changemaker (Ashoka, n.d.), RRU aims to help bring about change for a better world; by learning to transform self, we learn to transform others.
+The relationships among the how, what and why can be illustrated metaphorically as a series of 'ripples of change' as follows:

-Figure 1: The how, what, and why of the LTRM
+Fig. 1: The why, what and how of the LTRM